-Man escapes home invasion by jumping through apartment window in Cypress, deputies say
+HCSO: Man escapes home invasion by jumping through apartment window

-CYPRESS, Texas— The Harris County Sheriff’s Office is investigating after a man was shot during a home invasion Thursday.
+HARRIS COUNTY, Texas— The Harris County Sheriff’s Office is investigating after a man was shot during a home invasion Thursday.

 The incident occurred around 2:30 a.m. at an apartment complex inside Cypress Station at the Hollow Tree Street cul-de-sac.

-According to police, an unknown number of men made their way through the front door of an apartment and shot the 29-year-old homeowner, who escaped by jumping out of his bedroom window and running for help.
+According to police, an unknown number of men made their way through the front door of an apartment and shot the 29-year-old resident, who escaped by jumping out of his bedroom window and running for help.

-The homeowner was taken to the hospital and treated for the gunshot wound and cuts sustained from the window.
+The victim was taken to the hospital and treated for the gunshot wound and cuts sustained from the window.

 The burglars fled on foot in an unknown direction.